-Before presenting your findings to the RJC member, consider what your recommendations for next steps might be.
+Before presenting your findings to the RJC member, consider what your suggestions for next steps might be.
 In particular, think about whether, based on your experience, you want to offer any suggestions of ways to improve business practices that already conform to the RJC standard but which could nevertheless be made more effective or efficient.
+These can only be offered for operations or processes that are unrelated to areas where non-conformances have been identified during the audit.